 Eat Healthy Fat

 Your aging body still needs some fat to function and stay healthy.
 The trick is to choose the healthy kind that comes from olive oil, nuts, seeds, and avocados.
-Stay away from the bad fats found in fried foods, processed meats, and baked goods.
+Avoid the bad fats in fried foods, processed meats, and baked goods.

 Eliminate Empty Calories